Position Title: Community Support Counselor

 - Ability to communicate clearly and engage with program participants and other individuals with mental health conditions, co-occurring disorders and/or a history of homelessness.

-- Ability to advocate on behalf of individuals with mental illness and to empower them to exercise choice in pursuit of their goals for recovery.
+- Ability to advocate on behalf of individuals with mental health disorders and to empower them to exercise choice in pursuit of their goals for recovery.

 - Complies with policies, procedures and applicable regulatory guidelines such as HIPAA.